Coeur Mining Inc. [CDE] stock Downgrade by Canaccord Genuity analyst, price target now $4.75

 The RBC Capital Markets Global Mining and Materials Conference is an invitation-only investment conference.
 Presentation materials will be made available on the Company’s website at www.coeur.com.

-The market cap for CDE stock reached $1.08 billion, with 261.46 million shares outstanding and 252.62 million shares in the current float.
-Compared to the average trading volume of 6.08M shares, CDE reached a trading volume of 5100522 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+It opened the trading session at $3.46, the shares rose to $3.54 and dropped to $3.31, the range by which the price of stock traded the whole day.
+The daily chart for CDE points out that the company has recorded -28.72% loss over the past six months.
+However, it is still -14.62% lower than its most recent low trading price.

-Here’s what leading stock market gurus have to say about Coeur Mining Inc. [CDE]:
+If we look at the average trading volume of 5.89M shares, CDE reached to a volume of 5922995 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CDE shares is $5.66 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CDE stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.